wpswings/woo-gift-cards-lite/readme.md

 ## KEY FEATURES OF FREE GIFT CARDS FOR WOOCOMMERCE PLUGIN
-* **Check Gift Card Balance (New):** The Gift Card for WooCommerce plugin will enable you to create a personalized page where users can conveniently check their gift card balance.
+* **Check Gift Card Balance (New):**The Gift Card for WooCommerce plugin will enable you to effortlessly create a personalized page where users can conveniently check their gift card balance.
 By simply entering their recipient address and coupon code, they will instantly be provided with the exact amount on their gift card.

 * **Pre-Loaded & Custom Gift Card WooCommerce Templates:** Create gift certificates with templates for Mother’s Day, Christmas, Gift for You, etc. Additionally, you can upload custom card templates.

-* **Group Gifting Cards for Collective Gifting (Pro):** You can create group gifting cards enabling your customers to organize collective gifting and send email invitations to their friends and family for contribution.
+* **Group Gifting Cards for Collective Gifting (Pro):**You can create group gifting cards enabling your customers to organize collective gifting and send email invitations to their friends and family for contribution.

 * **Limit WooCommerce Giftcards for Individual Use Only:** You can set gift coupons for individual use only; not redeemable with other coupons.
 Thereby, restricting customers from getting unfair discounts.